The Pharmacologic Treatment of Pulmonary Hypertension

 Pulmonary Arterial Hypertension - Types and Causes

 Hemodynamically, PAH can be caused by increased right ventricular output, increased pulmonary systemic vascular resistance, or increased pulmonary venous pressure.
-Because the pulmonary vasculature is normally very compliant, large increases in right ventricular output do not normally cause PAH.
-However, if the pulmonary vasculature loses its compliance due to disease, then increased right ventricular output can lead to PAH during exercise, for example.
-Most individuals with primary or secondary PAH have increased pulmonary vascular resistance, which can be caused by structural changes in the vasculature or by increased smooth contraction.
-Patients who have left ventricular systolic or diastolic failure, or who have severe mitral valve stenosis or regurgitation, can also have secondary pulmonary hypertension because of an increase in pulmonary venous pressure.
+Because the pulmonary vasculature is normally very compliant, large increases in right ventricular output do not increase pulmonary arterial pressure too much.
+However, if the pulmonary vasculature becomes less compliant because of disease, then increased right ventricular output can lead to PAH during exercise, for example.
+Most individuals with primary or secondary PAH have increased pulmonary vascular resistance, which is caused by structural changes in the vasculature or by increased vascular smooth muscle contraction.
+Patients who have left ventricular systolic or diastolic failure, or who have severe mitral valve stenosis or regurgitation, can also have secondary pulmonary hypertension because of an increase in pulmonary venous pressure, which causes blood to back up into the pulmonary vasculature.